Healthy Sexual Function

 Think of it this way: it may be easier to tell someone else what feels good to us if we have taken the time to explore our own bodies and sexual potential.

 Self-pleasuring is one way that we can get in touch with our bodies.
 It is a way to explore our bodies without having to worry about the needs and demands of a partner.
 Masturbation gives us time to discover what feels good to us.

 What is masturbation?

 Some people spend time touching their bodies or genitalia with their fingers; others may lie still and contract the muscles around their genitalia.
 Still others don’t touch themselves at all and engage in mental stimulation- fantasies about locations, partners, positions.
 This is an individual process; what may be pleasuring to one person may not be gratifying to another.
-Once you’ve discovered what feels good, you can tell (or show) your partner.
+Once you’ve discovered what feels good, you can tell (or show) your partner after receiving consent.
 By knowing what turns you on, other sexual experiences can be even more satisfying.
 Just like everything else, some people don’t find masturbation enjoyable.
 Like other sexual activities, if it doesn’t feel good to you – mentally or physically – trust your feelings and don’t do it.